Connect with others who understand.

 Several myPHteam members have shared what they believe caused their pulmonary hypertension.
 One member wrote, “I’ve had clots in my lungs twice.”

 Additionally, several genetic mutations are linked to PH.
 Having a family history of pulmonary hypertension is a sign that you have heritable pulmonary arterial hypertension.
+When the exact cause of PH is not known, it’s called idiopathic pulmonary arterial hypertension.

 4. Many Tests Can Help Diagnose Pulmonary Hypertension